geotrev/bulba/README.md

 As mentioned previously, `UpgradedElement` provides its own custom lifecycle methods, but also gives you the option to use the [built-in callbacks](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#Using_the_lifecycle_callbacks) as well.
 There is [one caveat](#using-custom-element-lifecycle-callbacks) to using the native callbacks, though.

-The purpose of these is to add more developer fidelity to the existing callbacks as it pertains to the render/update lifecycle.
+The purpose of these is to add more developer fidelity to the existing callbacks as it pertains to the render lifecycle.

 #### Methods